Bira/octopus-carnival/_drafts/wir-dscc-tembo.md

 They have survived as a species to this day, roaming mainly through the western wastelands of the Tyr region, but they have been sighted elsewhere too.
-There's no one to give them specific targets any more, so they choose their victims for themselves, for food and fun.
+There's no one to give them specific targets any more, so they choose their victims themselves, for food and fun.

 Confirmation that a tembo is targetting a settlement is one of the only things that will immediately end any infighting and other disagreements and make its whole population unite against the threat.
-Everyone hates these things.
+Everyone hates these things more than they hate each other, which is saying something in Athas.

 How exactly these attacks happen vary with the creature's whims, as well as with what it judges to be the most effective tactic for a given situation.
 Sometimes